 The United States is a nation of immigrants.
 While earning the American Cultures merit badge, Scouts will learn that every person came to America from somewhere else-or their ancestors did-and understanding these various cultural backgrounds can help Scouts to live in harmony with others in our varied and increasingly multicultural society.
+Offered as a "combo" with American Heritage.

 Every Scout swears to an oath that includes duty to his country.
 A better understanding of American Heritage, the ways in which the past has led to our present nation, is key to truly knowing what it means to be an American.
+Offered as a "combo" with American Cultures.